stevegt/grid-cli/v2/doc/344-market.md

 ### Step 6: Host B Fulfills the Promise

-Host B sends an fulfillment message back to Host A, indicating that it has found the completion for the requested byte sequence.
+Host B sends a fulfillment message back to Host A, indicating that it has found the completion for the requested byte sequence.

 ```
 Host B -> Host A: FULFILL 0xDE 0xAD 0xBE 0xEF